 DigitalOcean Managed Weaviateprivate

-Validated on 27 Apr 2026 • Last edited on 27 Apr 2026
+Validated on 28 Apr 2026 • Last edited on 12 May 2026

 DigitalOcean Managed Weaviate is a fully managed Weaviate vector database for retrieval-augmented generation, semantic search, and similarity-based AI workloads.
 Clusters are provisioned, secured, backed up, and patched by DigitalOcean.

 DigitalOcean Managed Weaviate is a fully managed offering of the Weaviate open-source vector database.
-Clusters are provisioned, secured, backed up, and patched by DigitalOcean.
-You are responsible for your data, your schema, and the application that reads and writes to the cluster.

 Size vCPU Usable memory Disk Typical use

-Small 2 2 GB 3 GB Development, testing, under 100k vectors.
+Small 1 2 GB 3 GB Development, testing, under 100k vectors

-Large 8 32 GB 230 GB Large corpora, latency-sensitive workloads.
+Large 8 32 GB 230 GB Large corpora, latency-sensitive workloads

 All plans are highly available.